 The new Pax 2 is a HUGE improvement in the cleaning/maintenance compared to the original.
 It definitely gets dirtier faster when using a finer grind but all you have to do is dip the pipe cleaners in some ISO (both included now) and clean the vapor path.
 You can take a Q-Tip to the oven/screen and that’s it.

-Overall I would still say the Firefly is the easier to maintain and clean.
+Overall I would still say the Firefly is easier to maintain and clean.

-Summary – I hope that I could do a good enough job of explaining the pros/cons of each of these vapes.
-Both the Firefly and the Pax 2 are very good vaporizers and like I mentioned above, each could be anyone’s favorite.
+I hope that I could do a good enough job of explaining the pros/cons of each of these vapes.
+Both the Firefly and the Pax 2 are very good vaporizers and as I mentioned above, each could be anyone’s favorite.

 Personally, if I had to choose one or the other at this point, I would probably go with the Pax 2.
 IF it was my ONLY vape.
 Just because I know that at some point in time I’m going to want to be inconspicuous about just what it is I’m doing with the strange device I’m inhaling from.
 The Firefly screams look at me which is cool if you can get away with that but the Pax 2 is definitely much more discrete/concealable.

-Had we been using the Pax 2… they might not have even seen anything at all or passed it off as an e-cig device.
+Had we been using the Pax 2… they might not have even seen anything at all.
 Click here to pick up the Pax 2 directly from Paxvapor for $199.